Specialties

 - Demonstrate competency in use of an ophthalmoscope to recognise retinal vascular abnormalities (CR3)

-- Outline the management options in primary care for a patient who has residual disabililty following a stroke (CR3)
+- Outline the management options in primary care for a patient who has residual disabililty following stroke (CR3)

 - Describe the importance of appropriate disease treatment and life style changes in stroke prevention (CR3)